rmolinari/thesis_1999/1999_thesis.typ

     Cycle $(j, k')$ leaves state 5/6 either through acting or through being reset.
 If $(j, k') < (j, k)$ then we see that the action/resetting of $(j, k')$ also resets $(j, k)$, and the latter is no longer in state 3.
-(It will turn out later that a cycle can't be in stage 3 when something in the same row to its left is in state 5/6, but we can't rule out that possibility yet.)
+(It will turn out later that a cycle can't be in state 3 when something in the same row to its left is in state 5/6, but we can't rule out that possibility yet.)

     If $(j, k) < (j, k')$ we must work substantially harder.